Mirabdollahi/Mutex/README.md

 1. `wasteCPUCyclesInSeconds(2);` is still blocking.
    - Although we have achieved what we needed for this code to run correctly, we are still blocking JavaScript doing other things not related directly to our code.
 2. We introduced possibility of race condition almost like what multi-threaded languages have.
-   - It is almost because we still have atomic-like behavior in our critical section.
+   - It is almost because we still have atomic-like behavior in our critical sections.
 We are still having a single thread running our code.

 If we have a near to infinity loop like what we have here, it might not be a good idea to hands-off flow of control in every iteration.